 Continuation of Hybrid Active Learning at AHU

-For the Spring 2021 trimester beginning January 11, teaching and learning at AHU will be delivered via a mix of student experiences in safe, secure learning environments:
+For the Summer 2021 trimester beginning May 10, teaching and learning at AHU will be delivered via a mix of student experiences in safe, secure learning environments:

 - online, distant, and remote classes